jm3/racket/README.markdown

 for inspiration.

 ## Notes on installation:
-Playing audio in Ruby is less trivial than I expected before I began this project.
-App-racket uses the following libraries, mainly because SDL, the cross-platform multimedia library, requires many obscure audio formats to run, e.g. stuff like Ogg Vorbis and "libmikmod".
+Playing audio in Ruby is much messier than I expected before starting this project, especially having seen things like Giles' archeopteryx.
+App-racket depends on several external libraries, primarily because SDL (the cross-platform multimedia library) itself depends on several obscure audio format decoders to even play simple files, e.g. Ogg Vorbis and MikMod.

-SDL also requires the rsdl ruby wrapper, and we interface to SDL via rubygame, which itself requires things like the FFI gems.
+On top of those, on OS X SDL also requires a ruby wrapper called rsdl, plus we interface to SDL from ruby via something called rubygame, which itself requires things like the FFI gems.

-But not to worry, tho: the app-racket install.sh installer script will handle all of those for you. for me, it takes abot 4m45s to download, compile, and install everything, which isn't bad.
+But not to worry: app-racket' installer script handles all that for you.
+On my macbook pro the full shebang takes about 4m45s to download, compile, and install everything, which isn't bad.